 Complete and functional mockup of one of the 2 endplates (Module Frame) of an HA-TPC equipped with 8 ERAM modules.

 The DLC layer of the ERAM detector is polarized at 350V through a shielded coax cable (ref: xx) which connect on the ERAM PCB backside the shield on the woven mesh and the core "hot" cable on the DLC (through 2 copper pads on the PCB).
 The HV power supply is composed of 4 ISEG 8 channels modules (ref: xx) hosted in a Wiener "mini MPOD" rack (ref:xx).
-The 4 ISEG HV modules can be configured for the 8 channels to be at the same common ground as the rack (CFG configuration) or at a Floating Ground (FG) seperated from the rack ground.
+The 4 ISEG HV modules can be configured for the 8 channels to be at the same common ground as the rack (CFG configuration) or at a Floating Ground (FG) separated from the rack ground.
 The baseline grounding configuration of the HV power supply is the CFG one, used for the ND280 vertical TPC (see figure 3).